fardenti/notes-app-JS/README.md

 # Notes app user stories

 ```

 As a programmer
-I would like to create a note
-so I can store them

-examples:

-As a programmer
 I can see a list of my notes, where each note is abbreviated to the first 20 characters